marceloslacerda/glpilib2/README.rst

 Testing your settings
 ---------------------

 Now we should be almost done.
-Test that the you can access the api with the parameters we just collected.
+You can test that the you can access the api with the parameters we just collected.

 Example::